-And once you've spun and spun and spun on it in your own mind, in your own world, all full up with stress, chemicals, you collapse, into dorsal, into freeze, into that checked-out, foot-off-the-gas, isolating, self-flagellating place where you say, "This will never change.
+Once you've spun and spun and spun on it in your own mind, in your own world, all full up with stress and chemicals, you collapse into dorsal, into freeze.
+Into that checked-out, foot-off-the-gas, isolating, self-flagellating place where you say, "This will never change.
 I'm the worst.
 I make terrible decisions.
 I can't trust myself."

-And that's the rub with regret; you strengthen the neural groove in your mind that says, "I cannot be trusted."
-And from there, what do you think is going to happen the next time you try to make a decision or change your life?
-You're not going to trust yourself.
+That's the rub with regret; you strengthen the neural groove in your mind that says, "I cannot be trusted."
+From there, what do you think is going to happen the next time you try to make a decision or change your life?
+You're not going to trust yourself, your intuition, or your discernment.

-Your intuition, your discernment, you're going to look outside of yourself for someone else to make your life happen, to decide for you, to tell you what to do and how to do it, all the while strengthening that "I'm not to be trusted" story more, and the codependent story that says that someone else, everyone else, knows better for you and your life than you.
-Which of course is a huge hit on your self-concept, on your sense of self, and your authenticity.
+You're going to look outside of yourself for someone else to make your life happen, to decide for you, to tell you what to do and how to do it.
+All the while, strengthening that 'I'm not to be trusted' story more, and the codependent story that says that someone else, everyone else, knows better for you and your life than you.

+Which of course, is a huge hit on your self-concept, on your sense of self, and your authenticity.
 Right?
+Because authentic, real you, well, that person messed up real bad.
+Which leads you to want to people-please those people who know better about your life even more.